Increasing Electronic Design Automation (EDA) performance and throughput is critical to Intel’s silicon Design engineers.

 As design complexity increases, so do the requirements for compute capacity, so refreshing servers and workstations with higher-performing systems is cost-effective and offers a competitive advantage by enabling faster chip design.
 Refreshing older servers also enables us to realize data center cost savings.
 By taking advantage of the performance and power-efficiency improvements in new server generations, we can increase computing capacity within the same data center footprint, helping to avoid expensive data center construction and reduce operational costs due to reduced power consumption.

-We recently tested two-socket servers based on the Intel® Xeon® Gold 6300 processor Series, running single- and multi-threaded EDA applications operating on more than 248 hours of Intel silicon Design workloads.
+We recently tested two-socket servers based on the Intel® Xeon® Platinum 8400 and Gold 6400 processor Series, operating single- and multi-threaded EDA applications running Intel silicon Design workloads for more than 113 hours (about 4 and a half days).
 Select results include the following:

-Higher frequency for per-core performance.
-For critical-path EDA workloads, selecting a high-frequency CPU like the Intel® Xeon® Gold 6334 processor (16 cores per server) can deliver up to 1.26x higher per-core performance compared to lower-frequency CPUs in the same generation of processors.
+• Higher frequency for per-core performance.
+For critical-path EDA workloads, selecting a high-frequency CPU like the Intel Xeon Gold 6444Y processor (32 cores per server) can deliver up to 1.14x higher per-core performance compared to lower-frequency, higher-core-count CPUs in the same generation of processors.

-Higher core counts for throughput.
-For volume validation runs, selecting a higher-core-count CPU at optimal frequency like the Intel® Xeon® Gold 6342 processor (48 cores per server) can deliver up to 2.56x higher Register Transfer Level (RTL) Simulation throughput per server when compared to a lower core-count CPU (16 cores per server) in the same generation of processors.
-The Intel® Xeon® Gold 6342 processor (48 cores per server) completed workloads up to 2.87x faster than a previous-generation Intel® Xeon® 6250 processor-based server, which has only 16 cores.
-Even compared to a four-generation-older Intel® Xeon® processor E5-2680 v4 (28 cores per server), the server with the newer processor outperformed the older processor by up to 2.76x in throughput.
+• Higher core counts for throughput.
+For volume validation runs, selecting a higher-core-count CPU at optimal frequency like the Intel Xeon Platinum 8462Y+ processor (64 cores per server) can deliver up to 1.75x higher Register Transfer Level (RTL) Simulation throughput per server when compared to a lower-core-count CPU (32 cores per server) in the same generation of processors.
+The Intel Xeon Platinum 8462Y+ processor (64 cores per server) completed workloads up to 2.17x faster than a previous-generation Intel Xeon Gold 6346 processor-based server, which has only 32 cores.
+Compared to a 2nd Gen Intel Xeon Gold 6246R processor (32 cores per server), the server with the newer processor outperformed the older processor by up to 2.40x in throughput.

-Based on our performance assessment and our refresh cycle, we are deploying servers based on the 3rd Gen Intel® Xeon® processor Scalable family in our data centers.
+Based on our performance assessment and our refresh cycle, we are deploying servers based on the 4th Gen Intel Xeon Scalable processor family in our data centers.
 By doing so, we have significantly increased EDA throughput performance to improve the overall EDA design cycles and optimize time to market of Intel® chips.
-Our test results suggest that other technical applications with large memory requirements—such as simulation and verification applications in the auto, aeronautical, oil and gas and life sciences industries—could see similar throughput improvements, depending on their workload characteristics.